 Spend a little time leafing through baby name books and lists on the internet.
 (Don’t forget to check out my list of awesome baby names from the Bible!)

-You also don’t have to do this step all at once.
-Keep a running list on pad of paper or somewhere on your phone, and add to it as you go about your days over the course of a few weeks.
+You don’t have to do this step all at once.
+Keep a running list on pad of paper or on your phone, and add to it as you go about your days over the course of a few weeks.
 Pay attention to people’s names as you meet them when you’re out and about and write down the ones that strike you.

 Who knows, the clerk at the grocery store just might wind up being the namesake for your child.

 Make sure to consider options for both first and middle names!

 Step 2: Pick your favorite baby names

 After you’ve gathered up all the names that you like on one sheet of paper, it’s time to choose your favorites.
 Pick five of your favorite names that you’d like to use as a first name, and five that you think would make good middle names.
 It’s totally fine to take your time with this step, no need to rush!